“A musician of great authority.” –– Richard Goode

 Born in Minneapolis, Minnesota, Tetzloff began his studies with Dr. Paul Wirth.
-He went on to earn his Bachelor’s and Master’s degrees at Mannes College in New York, studying at the legendary Upper West Side campus with Piano Department Chair Pavlina Dokovska.
+He went on to earn his Bachelor’s and Master’s degrees at Mannes College in New York, studying at the storied Upper West Side campus with Pavlina Dokovska.
 Within his first year and a half of undergraduate study, he had won the school’s two largest awards: the Concerto Competition and the Nadia Reisenberg Competition.

 Reed Tetzloff is also an accomplished writer.
 Huntley Dent in Fanfare Magazine praised Tetzloff’s essay on Robert Schumann for how it “explores (the music’s) intricacies deeper than any other pianist I’ve heard commenting on the piece, rising almost to Charles Rosen’s exalted intellectual level.”
 Tetzloff is currently at work on a collection of essays on music and musical performance.